Jebet812/Kubernetes/Readme.md

 ### Why container orchestation tools?

 The rise of microservices lead to increase in the use of container technology.
 Increase in the use of containers lead to complexity in managing the containers across various environnments hence a demand for a way to manage them.
-This can be done using container orchestration tools.
+This can be done using container orchestration tools. <br>
 ***Container orchestration tools offers:***
 * *Scalability:*: Offers applications flexibility to adjust to increasinga nd decreasing loads.
 * *High Availability:*Applications are always available to users and there is no down time.